-RWU now has recently completed Master Plans for the water distribution system, the sewer collection system, and the Rogers Pollution Control Facility.
-These plans provide conservative cost estimates for future capital improvements that will allow the Utility to provide service to our customers.
-It is estimated that build-out will occur in year 2045.
-These numbers will be further refined by in-depth design contracts and will be vital for future budgeting and rate studies for the Utility.
+RWU has completed Master Plans for the water distributions system, the sewer collection system, and the Rogers Pollution Control Facility.
+These plans account for the projected build-out of Rogers by 2045.
+The plans provide conservative cost estimates for future capital improvements that will allow the Utility to provide reliable service to current and future customers.
+These estimates will be further refined by indepth design contracts and will be vital for future budgeting and rate studies for the Utility.